NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 Click TP53 again to showcase the edit menu.

-Click on ‘Replace’ as shown above to replace TP53 gene variable with ‘Primary site’ as shown below.
-The chart updates with the first row as ‘Primary site’ thereby replacing TP53 gene variable as shown below.
-User may choose to sort samples by clicking the ‘Primary site’ label.
+Click on 'Replace' as shown above to replace TP53 gene variable with 'Primary site' as shown below.
+The chart updates with the first row as 'Primary site' thereby replacing TP53 gene variable as shown below.
+User may choose to sort samples by clicking the 'Primary site' label.

 [<img src="./images/oncomatrix/13-replace_gene.png" width="300"/>](./images/oncomatrix/13-replace_gene.png 'Click to see the full image.')

 [<img src="./images/oncomatrix/14-term-replaced.png" width="500"/>](./images/oncomatrix/14-term-replaced.png 'Click to see the full image.')

-Click on the label ‘Primary site’ and click the option ‘Remove’ as shown to remove the row completely.
+Click on the label 'Primary site' and click the option 'Remove' as shown to remove the row completely.

 [<img src="./images/oncomatrix/15-remove-primary.png" width="500"/>](./images/oncomatrix/15-remove-primary.png 'Click to see the full image.')